 11. Can anything be done to change United States contracting requirements to better suit Australian Industry?

 - As United States procurement process and contracts must comply with US Federal Acquisition Regulations, which are established under congressional law, there is very limited flexibility available to make changes to US contracts.

 - Consistent with Australian procurement policies, all suppliers will need to compete for contracts and there will be no preferential treatment given to local or Australian suppliers.

 - Defence will continue to engage with Australian Industry and support Australian suppliers to engage in Defence business.

 - Defence aims to strengthen its collaborative relationship with Australian Industry to maximise on the opportunity presented through USFPI.

 - Defence will unlock opportunities to support Australian Industry to learn about United States procurements and how to do business with the world’s most technically advanced armed forces.

-- Throughout 2018, Defence will work with the United States, state and local Governments and Industry Networks to unlock further opportunities to share and learn lessons and support Australian Industry to mature business capability.
+- Throughout 2019, Defence will work with the United States, state and territory Governments and Industry Networks to unlock further opportunities to share and learn lessons and support Australian Industry to mature business capability.

 2018 Industry Day Resources

 - Contracting with NAVFAC Pacific for U.S. Military Construction Projects in Australia